beverts312/discord-sls/README.md

 The library provides a decorator `@bot_handler` which can be used to decorate a lambda handler to respond to discord api requests.
 It will handle the ping-pong handshake, and will parse the request body into a python object for you to use.
 The decorator expects you to return [Ineraction Callback Data](https://discord.com/developers/docs/interactions/receiving-and-responding#interaction-response-object-interaction-callback-data-structure).

-Discord expects a quick response to the initial request, if your bot needs longer to handle an interaction you can use the `send_command_to_queue` function to send the command to a queue for processing in another lambda (aditional decorator coming soon).
+Discord expects a quick response to the initial request, if your bot needs longer to handle an interaction you can use the `send_command_to_queue` function to send the command to a queue for processing in another lambda decorated with `@deferred_response_handler`.
 The queue is determined by the `LONG_RESPONSE_QUEUE` environment variable.

 ```py
 import json